hotosm/raw-data-api/docs/src/installation/docker.md

 ## Configurations

 ### config.txt approach
 - Create `config.txt` inside / folder.
-You can use any of the appropriate commands below or you use your familiar methods in your code editor/file explorer.
+You can use any of the appropriate commands below or you use your familiar methods in your code editor/file explorer. (if you are using `docker-compose` , you can edit `docker-compose-config.txt`)

 ```
 touch config.txt #Linux